scipy-conference/scipy_proceedings/papers/chad_fulton/chad_fulton.rst

 distributions of every variable, even though it is still not possible to derive the general form of the joint posterior.
-While this approach can be superior to random walk MH when it is applicable, the ability to derive the conditional distributions typically requires the use of a "conjugate" prior – i.e. a prior from some specific family of distributions.
+While this approach can be superior to random walk MH when it is applicable, the ability to derive the conditional distributions typically requires the use of a "conjugate" prior – i.e., a prior from some specific family of distributions.
 For example, above we specified a uniform distribution as the prior when sampling via MH, but that is not possible with Gibbs sampling.
 Here, we show how to implement Gibbs sampling estimation of